 Stipendiumplus is an association of 13 organisations for the promotion of young talent (Begabtenförderungswerke) that want to support students and junior researchers.
 Not only good grades count here, but also young people’s special talents.
 Depending on their goals, these organisations support young people who show societal, political, cultural or social commitment.

-The stipendiumplus.de website offers information about the scholarship programmes of 13 organisations (Begabtenförderungswerke) in Germany that aim to foster young talent and are supported by the Federal Ministry of Education and Research (BMBF).
-The BMBF provides roughly 266 million euros for these organisations’ support programmes.
-This funding is used to award approx. 33,000 scholarships.
+Their scholarship funding comes from the Federal Ministry of Education and Research (BMBF).
+The BMBF provides roughly 262 million euros for these organisations’ support programmes.
+This money is used to award over 33,500 scholarships.

 Support for undergraduates and PhD students

 The organisations for the promotion of young talent that formed StipendiumPlus support undergraduates and especially qualified doctoral students.
 The various organisations have different emphases depending on the goals of the respective foundation.
-As a rule, their funding opportunities are aimed at Germans and foreigners who live in Germany.
+As a rule, their funding opportunities are aimed at German and non-German students who are resident in Germany.
 However, all 13 of these funding organisations also support international students who would like to complete a PhD at a higher education institution in Germany.

 Backed by the BMBF, these organisations provide intellectual and financial support to contribute to the development of highly qualified and responsible personalities.
 The different organisations reflect the diverse range of philosophical, denominational, political and business- or trade union-oriented currents in Germany.
 The individual organisations are:

 - Evangelisches Studienwerk Villigst

 - Foundation of German Business with Klaus Murmann Fellowship Programme (in German)